-2.3.4 Application of International and Regional Standards in National Legal Systems
+2.3.4.
+Application of international and regional standards in national legal systems

 National legal systems use different methods to give effect to international and regional standards.
-Sometimes, constitutions provide for relatively uncomplicated mechanisms for the application of international law15.
-For example, the Constitution of Namibia foresees the direct application of international and regional standards by stipulating that, unless otherwise provided for, 'the general rules of public international law and international agreements binding upon Namibia under this Constitution shall form part of the law of Namibia'.16 However, in other cases, such as South Africa17 and Zimbabwe, 18 statutory incorporation of the relevant international standards is, as a rule, required before the (ratified) international agreement becomes law in the country concerned.
+Sometimes, constitutions provide for relatively uncomplicated mechanisms for the application of international law.

+For example, the Constitution of Namibia foresees the direct application of international and regional standards by stipulating that, unless otherwise provided for, 'the general rules of public international law and international agreements binding upon Namibia under this Constitution shall form part of the law of Namibia'4.
+However, in other cases, such as South Africa5 and Zimbabwe, 6 statutory incorporation of the relevant international standards is, as a rule, required before the (ratified) international agreement becomes law in the country concerned.
 In cases where statutory incorporation is required, it is indeed necessary to adopt legislation that will give effect to these standards.

-2.4 CONSTITUTIONAL PROTECTION AND THE ROLE OF COURTS
+2.4.
+CONSTITUTIONAL PROTECTION AND THE ROLE OF COURTS

-National constitutions play an increasingly important role in providing for social security and social assistance19.
+National constitutions play an increasingly important role in providing for social security and social assistance.
 This is significant as national constitutions have been used to hold governments accountable to granting human rights protection in the area of social protection.
 Of course the potential impact of a constitution containing provisions for social protection differs from system to system.
-It will depend on the status accorded to these rights by the constitution and on the powers and ability of the courts to enforce these rights.20 Constitutions provide for the right to social security and to social assistance in different ways.
+It will depend on the status accorded to these rights by the constitution and on the powers and ability of the courts to enforce these rights.7